 This Pharmaceutical Needs Assessment (PNA) examines the current provision of pharmacy services in Sunderland and evaluates potential gaps in service delivery.
-The Health and Social Care Act 20121 shifted the responsibility for developing and updating PNAs from Primary Care Trusts (PCTs) to Health and Wellbeing Boards.
-Under this legislation, each Health and Wellbeing Board was required to produce and publish its first PNA by April 1, 2015.
+The Health and Social Care Act 2012(1) shifted the responsibility for developing and updating PNAs from Primary Care Trusts (PCTs) to Health and Wellbeing Boards.
+Under this legislation, each Health and Wellbeing Board was required to produce and publish its first PNA by 1 April 2015.
 Updated assessments must be published every three years or sooner if significant changes in pharmaceutical services occur, provided an earlier update is deemed proportionate to the change.
-Sunderland Health and Wellbeing Board published their last PNA2 on 20th July 2022 (ahead of the 1st October 2022 deadline) and has prepared an updated PNA for publication by the 20th July 2025.
+Sunderland Health and Wellbeing Board published their last PNA (2) on 20 July 2022 (ahead of the 1 October 2022 deadline) and has prepared an updated PNA for publication by the 20 July 2025.

-The Health and Care Act 20223 delegated responsibility of commissioning community pharmacy services from NHS England (NHSE) to Integrated Care Boards (ICBs), with NHSE retaining accountability.
-The North East and North Cumbria (NENC) ICB took responsibility from 1st April 2023.
+The Health and Care Act 2022(3) delegated responsibility of commissioning community pharmacy services from NHS England (NHSE) to Integrated Care Boards (ICBs), with NHSE retaining accountability.
+The North East and North Cumbria (NENC) ICB took responsibility from 1 April 2023.
 The PNA serves as a critical document for the ICB in reviewing applications for inclusion in the pharmaceutical list.
 It is also a key resource for commissioning of enhanced community pharmacy services and locally commissioned services.

 To develop this iteration of the PNA, an independent subject matter expert organisation was commissioned; North of England Commissioning Support (NECS).
 NECS worked with Sunderland City Council's public health team who led the development of this PNA on behalf of the Sunderland Health and Wellbeing Board.
-A steering group was convened to guide the process, and input was gathered from various stakeholders, including NHSE, North East and North Cumbria ICB, Sunderland City Council, Sunderland Local Pharmaceutical Committee (LPC), Healthwatch, and local community pharmacists.
+A steering group was convened to guide the process, and input was gathered from various stakeholders, including NHSE, North East and North Cumbria ICB, Sunderland City Council, Community Pharmacy Durham and Sunderland (CPDandS), Healthwatch, and local community pharmacists.
 The objective was to address issues affecting the Sunderland commissioning of community pharmacy services and identify future priorities for these services.

-A statutory consultation took place between 31st March and 30th May 2025, to gather feedback from statutory consultees, the public, and other stakeholders on the PNA's content.
-This feedback has been incorporated into the final revised version.
-The PNA also aligns with the health needs identified in Sunderland's Joint Strategic Needs Assessment (JSNA)6.
+A statutory consultation took place between 2 April 2025 to 1 June 2025, to gather feedback from statutory consultees, the public, and other stakeholders on the PNA's content.
+The consultees agreed with the findings of the PNA and provided specific feedback which has been incorporated in the final version.
+The PNA also aligns with the health needs identified in Sunderland's Joint Strategic Needs Assessment (JSNA) (4).